dangtuanhuy/assembla-to-jira-migration/README.md

 Once completed, check if there are any failed ticket imports where in the `results` column a value of `NOK` is indicated.
 If present, you can create the Jira issue manually.

-Note: it is not possible for the original reporter (creator) of the Assembla ticket to be able to create a new issue, this is only allowed for the admin user, e.g. `headers = JIRA_HEADERS`.
+Note: it is not possible for the original reporter (creator) of the Assembla ticket to be able to create a new issue, this is only allowed for the admin user, e.g. `headers = JIRA_HEADERS_ADMIN`.

 ### Update ticket links